akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 This action concatenates at least two blocks into a single value.
 A block can be an attribute value or a text.
 You can also use the specific *new_line* block to start a new line.

-The possible block attribute types are:
+The possible attribute types are:
  - text
  - text area
  - date